 Yet, as might be expected from an inventor, Hammond’s building was uniquely different.
 He included many features of his own design that were revolutionary and befitting the structure, and most are virtually indiscernible to the untrained eye.
 For example, Hammond’s collection of 15th Century facades was to be housed in the Courtyard being planned by the architects to meet Hammond’s vision of what a medieval village might be.
 Given the covered Courtyard was also to include tropical plantings, it was necessary to ensure a suitable level of humidity and space temperature.
 A pool was included to be the source of humidity.
 Steam pipes installed around the bottom perimeter of the pool to control water temperature, as well as to drive the correct amount of moisture in the air above.
 A green dye was also added as a decorative feature to obscure the depth of the water, which in fact, was a swimming pool.
 Overhead, steam-fed pipe-racks were installed just beneath the clerestory to offset radiant heat loss through the glass.
 Finally, a tropical rain downpour could be summed from above to water the vegetation, or if he preferred, a foggy evening.

 Hammond Castle Museum is now in it’s 45th consecutive season.
-Last season, we were visited by over 35,000 guests from throughout the United States and many foreign countries.
+Last season, we were visited by over 35,000 guests from across the United States and many foreign countries.
 It’s no surprise the museum has hosted guests from all over the world.
 The Museum has appeared on A & E network’s “American Castles”, PBS Kids “Fetch with Ruff Ruffman”, and was setting for the Xfinity and HBO Game of Thrones private watch party.
 Over the years, the castle has also been the location for Elizabeth Montgomery’s TV show “Bewitched”, Otto Preminger’s film “Tell Me You love me Julie Moon”, and for the PBS series “Life of Christ.”
 The museum has also been the setting for numerous television commercials and specials.